Presented by Dunedin Arts Festival and Oamaru Opera House with Tour-Makers and F.C.C

 Wild Dogs Under My Skirt audio drama on RNZ

-Sunday 7 March at 3pm, on Standing Room Only, PANNZ in partnership with RNZ and F.C.C will premiere the audio recording of Wild Dogs Under My Skirt, by Tusiata Avia.
+PANNZ in partnership with RNZ and F.C.C premiered the audio recording of Wild Dogs Under My Skirt, by Tusiata Avia, on Sunday 7 March.
 As a response to cancelled tours in 2020, the audio drama, which is the first in a series of three to be broadcast in 2021, offers audiences across Aotearoa more access to high-quality New Zealand theatre, while supporting artists in the creation of new avenues for their work at an uncertain time, supported by Creative New Zealand.

-Following the broadcast on Sunday 7 March, the audio recording will be available online and on demand to listen to for two weeks, until Sunday 28 March, 2021 at the link below.
+The audio recording is available online and on demand to listen to for two weeks, until Sunday 28 March, 2021 at the link below.